natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMCS%20Brantford.md

 * Hull: 6 mm, steel
 * Superstructure: 4 mm, steel

+As with her predecessor the [[HMS Liscomb|Liscomb]], the Brantford is notable for being one of only two rank 2 coastal vessels to have a "detailed" damage model, having separate crew compartments modelled instead of a simplified "hull section" like smaller coastal boat.
+This alone renders her hull completely immune to most low-calibre machine guns, and highly resilient against 20 mm autocannons that are quite common at her BR.

+With a crew complement of 85 distributed evenly along the ship, HMCS Brantford's overall survivability is unusually high, even when compared to the larger coastal vessels at rank 5.
+However, due to the lack of armouring on the hull, the Brantford's crew compartments and engines are still relatively vulnerable against 40 mm autocannons that have enough penetration to damage them.
+As such, avoid exposing your side profile when possible.

 While the gunshields may stop low-calibre machine guns, heavy machine guns and cannons will have no trouble with them at any range.
 The hull and superstructure are cannot stop gunfire of any sort.

-There is currently no gun in the game that can hull-break HMCS Brantford.

-The HMCS Brantford's hull is split into five compartments.
-The first compartment starts at the bow and ends in front of the 102 mm BL Mark IX cannon.
-The second starts at the 102 mm BL Mark IX cannon and ends in front of the fuel tanks.
-The third starts at the fuel tanks and ends where the fuel tanks end.
-The fourth starts at the end of the fuel tanks and ends at the aft 40 mm 2pdr QF Mk.VIII cannon.
-The fifth starts at the aft 40 mm 2pdr QF Mk.VIII cannon and ends at the stern.
-HMCS Brantford is notable for being one of the only rank I boats to have the "Shrapnel Protection" modification, though this doesn't affect survivability much.

-The HMCS Brantford has two types of ammunition storages: a "Shells room", located in the second hull compartment, and an "Ammunition storage", located in the fifth hull compartment.
+The Brantford has two types of ammunition storages: a "Shells room", located in the second hull compartment, and an "Ammunition storage", located in the fifth hull compartment.
 The "Shells room" contains ammunition for the 102 mm BL Mark IX cannon, and the "Ammunition storage" contains ammunition for both the 40 mm 2pdr QF Mk.VIII and 20 mm/70 Oerlikon Mk.II cannons.
-Destroying either will cause any remaining ammunition for the respective guns to be destroyed, but doing so will not immediately destroy HMCS Brantford.
+Destroying either will cause any remaining ammunition for the respective guns to be destroyed, but doing so will not immediately destroy the Brantford.

-With a crew complement of 85, HMCS Brantford's overall survivability is very high.

 === Mobility ===
 {{Specs-Fleet-Mobility}}